 Use dry marsala rather than sweet marsala, which is more commonly used in desserts.

-All that said, it might be worth getting a bottle of Marsala to keep on hand.
+It's easy to keep Marsala wine on hand.
 Because this wine is fortified, it has a higher alcohol content than non-fortified wines.
 This translates to a longer shelf life, making it ideal for storage and cooking.

 Easy Chicken Marsala (no Marsala wine option)